BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

 ### System Components:

-Below is a description of the system components and concepts that will be used to accomplish our goals:
+Below is a description of the system components and concepts that we used to accomplish our goals:

 * Security Vulnerability: A vulnerability is a problem in a project's code that could be exploited to damage the confidentiality, integrity, or availability of the project or other projects that use its code.
 Depending on the severity level and the way your project uses the dependency, vulnerabilities can cause a range of problems for your project or the people who use it.